Analysing Multiscale Clusterings with Persistent Homology: Abstract

 \section{Abstract}

-In many applications in data clustering, it is desirable to find not just a single partition but a sequence of partitions that describes the data at different scales, or levels of coarseness, leading naturally to Sankey diagrams as descriptors of the data.
-The problem of multiscale clustering then becomes how to to select robust intrinsic scales, and how to analyse and compare the (not necessarily hierarchical) sequences of partitions.
-Here, we define a novel filtration, the Multiscale Clustering Filtration (MCF), which encodes arbitrary patterns of cluster assignments across scales.
-We prove that the MCF is a proper filtration, give an equivalent construction via nerves, and show that in the hierarchical case the MCF reduces to the Vietoris-Rips filtration of an ultrametric space.
-We also show that the zero-dimensional persistent homology of the MCF provides a measure of the level of hierarchy in the sequence of partitions, whereas the higher-dimensional persistent homology tracks the emergence and resolution of conflicts between cluster assignments across scales.
-We briefly illustrate numerically how the structure of the persistence diagram can serve to characterise multiscale data clusterings.
+In data clustering, it is often desirable to find not just a single partition into clusters but a sequence of partitions that describes the data at different scales (or levels of coarseness).
+A natural problem then is to analyse and compare the (not necessarily hierarchical) sequences of partitions that underpin such multiscale descriptions.
+Here, we use tools from topological data analysis and introduce the Multiscale Clustering Filtration (MCF), a well-defined and stable filtration of abstract simplicial complexes that encodes arbitrary cluster assignments in a sequence of partitions across scales of increasing coarseness.
+We show that the zero-dimensional persistent homology of the MCF measures the degree of hierarchy of this sequence, and the higher-dimensional persistent homology tracks the emergence and resolution of conflicts between cluster assignments across the sequence of partitions.
+To broaden the theoretical foundations of the MCF, we provide an equivalent construction via a nerve complex filtration, and we show that, in the hierarchical case, the MCF reduces to a Vietoris-Rips filtration of an ultrametric space.
+Using synthetic data, we then illustrate how the persistence diagram of the MCF provides a feature map that can serve to characterise and classify multiscale clusterings.